How to Find the Best Mortgage Rates

 The best way to compare mortgage rates is to seek estimates from multiple lenders.
 This process might be time-consuming, but you can save hundreds of dollars each year by considering multiple loans.
 Reach out to your bank, local credit unions, and national mortgage companies to discuss your loan.
 Different types of banks might perceive levels of risk in varying ways, which results in differing mortgage rates.

 The interest rate is a valuable metric to evaluate loan offers, but one number is even more important: the annual percentage rate (APR).
-This is the interest rate changed by the bank plus all of the other costs and fees added by the lender to secure your loan.
+This is the interest rate charged by the bank plus all of the other costs and fees added by the lender to secure your loan.

 Some lenders will specifically offer a lower interest rate to lure borrowers who don’t check the APR.
 Consider the two loans below: